vmware/govmomi/govc/USAGE.md

   -type=Linux            Customization type if spec NAME is not specified (Linux|Windows) -tz=                   Time zone
-  -username=             Windows only : full name of the end user in firstname lastname format -vcfa-sig=             The VCFA signanture to identify customization request source -vm=                   Virtual machine [GOVC_VM]
+  -username=             Windows only : full name of the end user in firstname lastname format -vcfa-sig=             The VCF Automation signature to identify customization request source -vm=                   Virtual machine [GOVC_VM]
 ```